duttapriya993/Retail_Customer_Transaction_and_Fraud_Pattern_Analysis/README.md

 ---

+### 🤖 AI Tools Used

+I used ChatGPT while working on this project — mainly to get help in understanding queries, fixing errors, and writing some parts faster.
+Everything was checked and done by me with full understanding.

+---

 ### 🔒 License
 This project is licensed under a **custom proprietary license**.
 Please refer to the [LICENSE](./LICENSE) file for detailed terms and usage restrictions.